Summary: 9 min.

 There are two types of attacks.
 Indirect, and direct.
 They lean on each other and combine to form endless possibilities.
 Indirect tactics are infinite.

 The energy of your troops is the bending of the crossbow.
-You should know when to release it, and when not to bend the crossbow (or not bending it too much).
+You should know when to release it, and when not to bend the crossbow (or not bend it too much).

 Use combine energy so you don’t need to rely too much on the individual.
 You do so picking the right men.
 They will help everyone have energy for battles.